Integrable mappings and the notion of anticonfinement

-Confinement indicates the existence of a singularity for some number of iterations, preceded and followed by regular values.
-Anticonfinement is in a sense the mirror image of this situation, where a few regular values (just one in the examples above) are somehow trapped in the midst of an infinite sequence of singularities.
-When the notion of anticonfinement was first introduced, it was considered not to be incompatible with integrability.
-However, as the two examples above show, this reasoning should be refined.
-The growth of the singularity in an anticonfined situation seems to play an important role, too fast a growth being an indication of nonintegrability.
+More examples in the same vein can be easily produced.
+Let us for instance consider purely multiplicative mappings that can be linearised by taking logarithms.
+As we explained in [\refdef\viallet], the fact that a transcendental, instead of a birational, transformation is necessary to linearise the mapping makes these systems solvable but not integrable.
+How is this reflected in the structure of the (in this case) anticonfined singularities of the mappings?
+Let us start with the reversible rational mapping

+where $k$ is a positive integer.
+The case $k=1$ will not concern us since its solutions are periodic with period 6, and so we concentrate on the cases $k=2$ and $k>2$.
+The dynamical degree of the mapping (\dqii) was calculated in [\viallet] where its value was shown to be $(k+\sqrt{k^2-4})/2$.
+Thus it is equal to 1 for $k=2$, while it is greater than 1 for $k>2$, in agreement with the fact that the $k=2$ case is a linearisable mapping while for $k>2$ chaotic behaviour can be observed numerically.
+The mapping (\dqii) has two singularities, both anticonfined, and in fact dual to one another by swapping the direction of the evolution.
+If we start, e.g., from $x_{-1}=\epsilon$ and a finite $x_0$, iterating forwards and backwards we obtain the following pattern